ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 Once this command executes, the generated HEAL-compliant data dictionary can be found in the `output/` folder along with error logs.

-If you do not enter a `--description`, the toolit will successfully generate a HEAL-compliant data dictionary, but it will produce the following error for the JSON format:
+If you do not enter a `--description`, the tool will successfully generate a HEAL-compliant data dictionary, but it will produce the following error for the JSON format:

 `JSON data dictionary not valid, see heal-json-errors.json`